earlSt1/vtt-compendium-hider/README.md

 ## Future

-1. Hiding tabs when all compendiums inside are hidden
+1. ~~Hiding tabs when all compendiums inside are hidden~~
-2. ???
+2. Removing compendiums for sources like Compendium Browser